 - Meal prep: it looks like take out, tastes like take out, but you don't have to dial in or wait for it to be delivered.
 Chop the vegetables in advance and then you can cook it after working, thinking all day that dinner is 'almost done!'.

 The photo below is to show you everything you need to make the recipe.
-For exact measurements and detailed instructions, scroll to the printable recipe card below.
+For exact measurements and detailed instructions, please refer to the printable recipe card below.

 As you can see, the recipe calls for: